mide42/ListOfLets/ListOfLets.md

 **Translet:**
 A *Translet* is an XSLT stylesheet compiled into Java bytecode for faster execution, see [Xalan's XSLTC](http://xalan.apache.org/old/xalan-j/xsltc_usage.html#compile) .
-XSLT stands for *"Extensible Stylesheet Language Transformation"* and is a language to describe how to transform one XML document into another XML document.
+XSLT stands for *"Extensible Stylesheet Language Transformation"* and is a language to describe how to transform one XML document into another XML document.<br/>
 Resources: [Wikipedia's article on XSLT](https://en.wikipedia.org/wiki/XSLT).

 **Restlet:**
-*Restlet* is a framework for developing RESTFul Web-APIs, which is offered by a company with the same name.
+*Restlet* is a framework for developing RESTFul Web-APIs, which is offered by a company with the same name.<br/>
 Resources:
 [Wikipedia article](http://en.wikipedia.org/wiki/Restlet),
 [Article on *javaword.com*](http://www.javaworld.com/article/2077958/soa/open-source-tools-rest-for-java-developers-restlet-for-the-weary.html),